-Actually, maybe that should look more like an 8. note For those interested, inside the overlapping circles lies the People's Republic of Bangladesh, Democratic Republic of Timor Leste, the Federal Democratic Republic of Nepal, Democratic Republic of São Tomé and Príncipe, and the Democratic Socialist Republic of Sri Lanka—and that last one is increasingly doubtful.
+Actually, maybe that should look more like an 8.
+Or maybe not quite.note For those interested, inside the intersection of the circles lies the People's Republic of Bangladesh, the Democratic Republic of Timor Leste, the Federal Democratic Republic of Nepal, Democratic Republic of São Tomé and Príncipe, and the Democratic Socialist Republic of Sri Lanka.

 Sir Humphrey: East Yemen, isn't that a democracy?
 Foreign Office Official: Its full name is the Peoples' Democratic Republic of East Yemen.
 Sir Humphrey: Ah I see, so it's a communist dictatorship.